Professional Development Opportunities

-The Office of Family and Community Engagement offers different training opportunities for staff at Dallas ISD schools, as well as for parents and community members.
+Family and Community Engagement offers different professional development opportunities for staff at Dallas ISD schools, as well as for parents and community members.

 Participants will learn how to plan, build and maintain a parent resource center at their campus.
 Attendees will brainstorm needs for their school and develop strategies in order to market their parent resource center.

 This workshop will demonstrate tactics and strategies in order to plan and host events at your campus such as a back-to-school fair, open house, parent-teacher conferences, academic workshops, etc. Participants will develop a marketing plan, and will learn how to take advantage of the resources at their campus to maximize attendance.